AnyLog-co/documentation/monitoring nodes.md

 and not the historical status information.
 The monitoring process is based on a push process, each participating node pushes a state to the aggregator node periodically.
 The push process is triggered by the scheduler on each participating node.

 The configuration of a setup with an aggregator node is as follows:
-* On the scheduler of each participating node, trigger the command that retrieved the monitored data, and save the retrieved info in a variable.
+* On the scheduler of each participating node, trigger the command that retrieved the monitored info, and save the retrieved info in JSON format7 in a variable.
 * On the scheduler of each participating node, trigger a message to the aggregator with the command: ***monitor*** that details a topic name with the retrieved info.
 * The command ***get monitored*** on the aggregator retrieves the list of monitored topics.
 * The command ***get monitored [topic]*** on the aggregator retrieves the info associated with the specific topic for each participating node.